AI Use Cases/Financial Services

 ROI & Revenue Impact

 ROI compounds in months 7-12 post-deployment as the AI model stabilizes and your team shifts from exception handling to strategic vendor management.
 Freed analyst capacity reallocates to higher-value work: vendor relationship management, spend analysis, and process improvement - activities that improve procurement terms and reduce supply chain risk.
-By month 12, institutions report cumulative savings of $420,000 - $580,000 when accounting for labor, working capital, and compliance efficiency gains.
-Loan origination cycles accelerate as underwriters receive complete, compliant payment documentation faster, reducing loan origination cost by 8-12% and improving deal close rates against faster competitors.
+The 12-month business case targets cumulative savings in the mid six figures across labor, working capital, and compliance efficiency - scoped, not promised.
+Loan origination cycles accelerate as underwriters receive complete, compliant payment documentation faster, which lowers origination cost per loan and protects close rates against faster competitors.

 Target Scope